DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 You may still notice one more problem.
 If our player dies the game just stops and Unity actually begins erroring.\
 This is due to the camera, and now enemy, trying to find the player that has now been destroyed.
 In the next lesson we will talk more about Scenes and start switching between levels.

+## On Your Own

+Wouldn't it be cool if our enemy would only chase the player if the player was close to our enemy?\
+Try wrapping the movement of the enemy in an `if` statement that checks how close they are to the player.
+Perhaps you could use ["Vector2.Distance"](https://docs.unity3d.com/ScriptReference/Vector2.Distance.html).